 Travel in Excess of 30 Days

 It is reasonable to expect a traveler to arrange for lower cost accommodations because of an extended period of residence at a single location, therefore reimbursement for lodging and meals (subsistence) will not apply.
-Reimbursement guidelines must be established and approved in writing, in advance by the Procurement Manager for all trips in excess of 30 days.
-A copy of the "special" guidelines must be sent to the Reimbursement and Travel Services Center.
+Reimbursement guidelines must be established and approved in writing, in advance by the Accounts Payable/Reimbursement Supervisor for all trips in excess of 30 days.
+A copy of the "special" guidelines must be sent to the Accounts Payable/Reimbursement Supervisor.

 Business luncheons that are to be reimbursed for actual costs require itemized receipts and a list of all individuals present.